loopdash/loopdash/src/glossary/admin-area.md

 title: Admin Area - Loopdash
 h1: Admin Area
 h2: What does it mean?
-summary: The Admin Area in Wordpress is the backend interface where site administrators can manage and customize the website's content, settings, and functionality.
+description: The Admin Area in Wordpress is the backend interface where site administrators can manage and customize the website's content, settings, and functionality.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly